05 Aug How To Make The Perfect Salad

 The first thing you need is a protein source to turn your salad into a satisfying dish that will fill you up until your next meal.
 Hard boiled organic eggs are a great choice.
 Alongside other animal proteins like fish and meat, they are a complete protein (meaning they contain all nine essential amino acids), with a large egg delivering around seven grams of protein.
 Other great options are organic meat, fish, seafood or tofu or tempeh.

 Leafy greens make for a great salad base and are rich in beneficial nutrients.
 But while leafy greens are nutrient dense, they aren’t a particularly substantial base for a meal, so you might want to add to your leaves.
-Try grated or spiralised veg like carrots and courgettes or leftover roasted vegetables like peppers, butternut squash and red onions.
+Try grated or spiralised veg like carrots and courgettes or leftover roasted vegetables like peppers, butternut squash, cauliflower and red onions.
 Tomatoes and chilli peppers are a source of antioxidant vitamin C, particularly in the summer as vitamin C helps to protect against UV-induced sun damage.

 An optional addition to your salad, choose whole, unrefined carbs that provide vitamins and minerals which white, refined versions are often stripped of.
 Brown rice, new or sweet potatoes and pulses are all good options.
 Pulses like beans, lentils and chickpeas are also a great source of fibre for supporting healthy digestive function.